the-useless-one/pywerview/README.md

                             credentials instead of domain credentials, however,
                             domain credentials are needed to resolve domain SIDs. invoke-checklocaladminaccess
-                            Checks if the given user has local admin acces on the given host
+                            Checks if the given user has local admin access on the given host
+        invoke-userhunter   Finds which machines domain users are logged into

 ### get-adobject
     usage: pywerview.py get-adobject [-h] [-w DOMAIN] -u USER [-p PASSWORD]